 - Invest in taxable account

 Kevin asked why a Roth IRA as opposed to a deductible Traditional IRA is used in Step 2.
 It’s a very good question.
 In the financial media and blogs, everybody talks about the Roth IRA.
-The deductible traditional IRA is hardly mentioned.
+The deductible Traditional IRA is hardly mentioned.

 There are reasons Roth IRAs have better publicity.
 Some are good reasons; some aren’t.
-Today’s article is about the forgotten deductible IRA and how it shouldn’t be neglected.
+Today’s article is about the forgotten deductible Traditional IRA and how it shouldn’t be neglected.

 But that’s only a narrow band.
-The vast majority of people have an AGI below $68k single, $112k married.
-The deductible IRA is also an available option to them but they probably don’t hear about it as often as they do about the Roth IRA.
+The vast majority of people have an AGI below $78k single, $129k married.
+The deductible Traditional IRA is also an available option to these vast majority of people but they probably don’t hear about it as often as they do about the Roth IRA.

 Moreover, according to data from EBRI, only 60% of all workers have a retirement plan at work to begin with.
-For the other 40% of the population who don’t have a retirement plan at work, there’s either no income limit at all for contributing to a deductible IRA or the income limit is the same as that for contributing to a Roth IRA.
+For the other 40% of the population who don’t have a retirement plan at work, there’s either no income limit at all for contributing to a deductible Traditional IRA or the income limit is the same as that for contributing to a Roth IRA.

-When both options are available, should you automatically choose a Roth IRA over a deductible IRA, as the coverage in the financial media would suggest?
+When both options are available, should you automatically choose a Roth IRA over a deductible Traditional IRA, as the coverage in the financial media would suggest?
 Of course not.

 - Fill in lower tax brackets in retirement